 To answer these questions and help you to make the right decision, we will discuss the sole trader and limited company options available in the UK, as well as the process of setting up an Amazon Seller account.
-By the end of the blog, you should have a much clearer understanding of this confusing topic and be confident in your decision to sell on Amazon as either a limited company or a sole trader.
+By the end of the blog, you should have a better understanding of this confusing topic and be confident in your decision to sell on Amazon as a limited company or sole trader.

-Should I sell on Amazon as a sole trader or a limited company?
+Should I sell on Amazon as a sole trader or limited company?

-Deciding whether to use the sole trader or limited company business structure depends on how much you’re going to sell on Amazon.
-Choosing the wrong type of business structure could significantly impact your Income Tax bill and National Insurance Contributions (NIC), so it is not a decision that you should make without careful consideration.
+Deciding whether to use a sole trader or limited company business structure depends on how much you’re going to sell on Amazon.
+Choosing the wrong type of business structure could significantly impact your Income Tax bill and National Insurance contributions (NIC), so it is not a decision that should be taken without careful consideration.

-Generally, if you’re only likely to sell a small number of items each month, or you are planning to sell on a casual basis, registering as a sole trader will probably be best because you’re unlikely to gain any tax advantages by setting up a company.
-However, if you’re intending to sell a lot of products on Amazon on a regular basis, it will undoubtedly be more tax-efficient to set up a limited company.
+Generally, if you’re only likely to sell a small number of items each month, or you are planning to sell on Amazon on a casual basis, registering as a sole trader will probably be best.
+In these situations, you’re unlikely to gain any tax advantages by setting up a company.
+However, if you’re intending to sell a lot of products on Amazon on a regular basis, it will be more tax-efficient to set up a limited company.
 You will also benefit from limited liability.

 Potential tax savings

 Limited companies pay 19% Corporation Tax on profits.
 Sole traders pay 20-45% Income Tax on profits.
-VAT may also be payable, but the rules and requirements for VAT registration are the same for companies and sole traders, so this potential tax liability will apply either way and should not influence your choice of business structure.
+Value Added Tax (VAT) may also be payable.
+However, the rules and requirements for VAT registration are the same for companies and sole traders, so this potential tax liability will apply either way and should not influence your choice of business structure.

-Selling on Amazon as a limited company will enable you to minimise the amount of personal tax and NIC that you pay.
-This is because you will be able to pay yourself with a combination of a salary and dividend payments.
-By paying yourself less than the National Insurance threshold of £9,504/year (2020-21 tax year), you will not need to pay any national insurance or Income Tax.
+Choosing to sell on Amazon as a limited company will enable you to minimise your personal tax and NIC liabilities.
+This is because you will be able to pay yourself a combination of salary and dividend payments.
+By paying yourself less than the National Insurance threshold of £9,568/year (2021/22 tax year), you won’t have any National Insurance or Income Tax to pay.

-Meanwhile, the first £2,000 of your dividends will be tax free.
-Any dividends above that amount will be subject to Dividend Tax rates between 7.5% and 38.1%, which are far lower than Income Tax rates.
+Meanwhile, the first £2,000 of dividends will be tax free.
+Any dividend income above that amount will be subject to Dividend Tax rates between 7.5% and 38.1%, which are far lower than Income Tax rates.
 Furthermore, neither you nor your company will have to pay NIC on dividend income.

-Conversely, selling on Amazon as a sole trader will result in all profits being treated as personal income, thus subject to Income Tax rates and NIC.
-As a general rule of thumb, operating as a sole trader rather than trading through a limited company becomes tax-inefficient once your combined personal income from all sources reaches around £30,000 per year, and once it exceeds £50,000, you’ll become a higher rate taxpayer and will have to start paying 40% tax on personal income above that amount.
+As a general rule of thumb, you will pay more tax as a sole trader than a limited company when your annual income from all sources reaches around £30,000 per year.
+And if your income exceeds £50,000, you’ll become a Higher-rate taxpayer, which means you will pay 40% tax on any personal income above that amount.

 Aside from the tax-saving benefits, setting up a limited company will also protect your personal finances.
-Due to the fact that limited companies are treated as distinct legal entities (just like people), they are responsible for their own debts and liabilities.
+This is because limited companies are treated as distinct legal entities (just like people), so they are responsible for their own debts and liabilities.